Common ravens have returned to Wellesley’s Science Center for the third year.

 What Did We See?

-As the video below suggests, those who tuned in to the Ravencam saw up close the singleminded care the parents gave the egg and hatchling.
-We saw the rapid growth of a creature that could not hold its head up into one that tested its wings and flew away.
+As the video above suggests, those who tuned in to the Ravencam saw up close the singleminded care the parents gave the eggs and hatchlings.
+We saw the rapid growth of three small creatures that could not hold their heads up into ones that tested their wings and flew away.

 The nest is not accessible, but folks on campus can sometimes hear the ravens in and around their nest, and some have observed them around campus since the nestling fledged last year.